UniversalDependencies/docs/_ps/feat/Tense.md

 `Tense=Fut` tag.

-The only verb that can be marked directly with `Tense=Fut` is the third person singular future form of the verb “to be”, which differs from it present counterpart: بۀ وی _bë wi_ “He/She/It will be” (compare with the present form دی _day_ (m) / ده _da_ (f) “He/She/It is”).
+The only verb that can be marked directly with `Tense=Fut` is the third person singular future form of the verb “to be”, which differs from itS present counterpart: بۀ وی _bë wi_ “He/She/It will be” (compare with the present form دی _day_ (m) / ده _da_ (f) “He/She/It is”).

 #### Examples